Blackmoon Achieves Market Capitalization of $2.55 Million (BMC)

 Buying and Selling Blackmoon

-It is usually not presently possible to buy alternative cryptocurrencies such as Blackmoon directly using US dollars.
-Investors seeking to trade Blackmoon should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Blackmoon using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Blackmoon directly using U.S. dollars.
+Investors seeking to trade Blackmoon should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Blackmoon using one of the aforementioned exchanges.

 Receive News & Updates for Blackmoon Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Blackmoon and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.